CeliaMuriel/migrate-from-postgresql-to-mongodb/README.md

 # migrate-from-postgresql-to-mongodb

-Migration from PostgreSQL to MongoDB on AWS
+Post: Migration from PostgreSQL to MongoDB on AWS --> https://celiamuriel.com/migration-from-postgresql-to-mongodb-on-aws/